atib92/Backend-Engineering/WebSockets/README.md

 Irrespective of that, each Polling Req/Resp is still a complete HTTP Req/Resp msg and thereby containt all the HTTP Headers.
 For small Push messages the headers can represent a large overhead.
-Also, OS will allocate resources for any open TCP/IP and HTTP Connection.
+Also, the OS allocates resources for any open TCP/IP and HTTP Connections.
 Too many of these open connections can cause graceful degradation in performance.

 ### HTTP Streaming
-The Server keeps the connection open indefinitely even after it has sent the response.
+The Server keeps the http connection open indefinitely even after it has sent the response (unlike long/shot polling where the connection is closed as soon as a response is sent).
+This significantly reduces latency and overhead since new connections need not be established everytime.
+HTTP Streaming allows Servers to push Chuncked pieces of information in the same response.
+Some of the common problems with Http Streaming are a.
+Proxies: The Http Protocol allows for Proxies to be involved in the request-response exchange.
+There is no requirement for a Proxy to immediately forward partial response and it is legal for these proxies to buffer chunks before sending the complete response to the Client.
+Streaming breaks in these cases. b.
+Client Buffering : A similar problem can happen on the Client side where a client caches all the chucked response before building the complete response and making it available to the application.
+There is nothing in the HTTP Protocol to prevent client from doing that.

 ## Common Use Cases
 Instant messaging applications, Gaming applications, Video Calling applications, Finance Tickers,